knative/docs/docs/snippets/quickstart-install.md

 !!! todo "Install Knative and Kubernetes locally"
 === "Using kind"

-    This will install Knative and Kubernetes on a local Docker daemon
+    Install Knative and Kubernetes on a local Docker daemon by running:
     ```bash
     kn quickstart kind
     ```

-    Verify the installation
+    After the plugin is finished, verify you have a cluster called `knative`:
     ```bash
     kind get clusters
     ```

 === "Using minikube"

-    This will install Knative and Kubernetes in a minikube instance
+    Install Knative and Kubernetes in a minikube instance by running:
     ```bash
     kn quickstart minikube
     ```

-    Verify the installation
+    After the plugin is finished, verify you have a cluster called `knative`:
     ```bash
     minikube profile list
     ```

-Installing may take a few minutes.
-After the plugin is finished, check to make sure you have a Cluster called `knative`